poly-gui/docs/src/content/docs/nanopack/binary-format/index.md

 4 bytes are used to encode the data size of each field, so the total size of the size header is `4n` bytes, where `n` is the number of fields the message contains.

-The order of the size information is determined by the field number assigned to each field.
-A field that has a field number of 0 always comes first in the header, followed by field number 1, so on and so forth.
+The order of the size information is determined by the order in which the fields are declared in the schema.
+Fields that are declared first in the schema file will appear first in the buffer.

 Fields that contain fixed-size numbers have static sizes.
 For example, a field that stores a 32-bit integer always use 4 bytes, so its size header will always be the number 4: